vostok/devtools/library-dev-conventions/conventions.md

 ##### References
 * References to other Vostok modules should only be added with `cm ref add` Cement command.
 * References to other NuGet packages which are then merged with ILRepack should be marked with `<PrivateAssets>all</PrivateAssets>` tag.
+* Links to shared classes from source-only libraries should be prefixed with `Commons\` without any deeper folder structure.
+For example: `<Compile Include="..\..\vostok.commons.helpers\Vostok.Commons.Helpers\Extensions\TaskExtensions.cs" Link="Commons\TaskExtensions.cs" />`

 ##### Visibility
 * There should be no projects with access to internal classes other than unit tests project.
 That means no `[InternalsVisibleTo]` attributes pointing to assemblies from other modules.